anakhag07/edge-of-stochastic-stability-and-memorization/README.md

 ## Generating Per-Sample Loss GIFs

-You can create an animated GIF showing how the per-sample loss distribution evolves over training.
-Follow the steps below:
+Create an animated GIF showing how the per-sample loss distribution evolves over training by following the steps below:
 1. Identify the most recent run directory
 Make sure $RESULTS points to your eos_results directory, then run:
   ```bash